Pagination

 Use the page[size] parameter to set the maximum number of items returned per page.

 In this example, the response will include 10 records (such as cities, countries, or DIDs) per page.
+If page[size] is not specified, page size is 50 by default, unless it is overridden at a particular endpoint.

 http